Pea Fritters Recipe

 Why do I rinse the peas under cold water after boiling them?

-Rinsing the peas under cold water immediately after draining stops the cooking process, as the instructions note.
+Rinsing the peas under cold water immediately after draining stops the cooking process.
 This prevents overcooking, which would make them mushy and dull their bright green color.

 What sauce pairs best with these pea fritters?

-The author always chooses yogurt sauce — the recipe pairs 7 oz (200 g) Greek-style yogurt with 1 tsp dill and a pinch of salt.
-The article notes that mint would also work well, and the notes confirm you can swap dill for mint or parsley.
+I always go with yogurt sauce — 7 oz (200 g) Greek-style yogurt with 1 tsp dill and a pinch of salt.
+Mint would also work well, and you can swap the dill for mint or parsley if you prefer.

 Can I store and reheat leftover fritters?

-Yes — the notes say leftovers keep in an airtight container in the refrigerator for up to 2 days.
+Yes — leftovers keep in an airtight container in the refrigerator for up to 2 days.
 Reheat them in a skillet (not a microwave) to restore the crispy exterior.

 Add a comment Add a comment